 Technology is rapidly changing the media landscape.
-Get the tools you need for your future in the media with a Bachelor of Arts degree in Radio, Television and Film from the University of North Texas.
+Get the skills you need for a future in the media industries with a Bachelor of Arts degree in Radio, Television and Film from the University of North Texas.

 An RTVF degree will prepare you for a career in:

 Your degree will also provide a solid foundation for graduate school.

 State-of-the-art equipment, an excellent curriculum and engaged faculty make our RTVF program one of the nationís best.

 We provide you a strong, theoretical education combined with hands-on experience utilizing the same tools used by industry professionals.
 You can further hone your skills by working at our 100,000-watt radio station (KNTU-FM) or cable television station (ntTV).
 Student workers at these stations have earned:

 Our students have also competed well in various film contests and had their work screened at film festivals, such as the Dallas International Film Festival.